 - Improve patient compliance by offering sites the tools to get insight into patient’s understanding and reduce complex and time-consuming explanations, paperwork and quality risks

 - Reduce inspection findings and establish submission considerations for Health Authorities and Ethics Committees to improve review/approval process

-The eConsent team plans to collaborate with Patient and Site Advocates, Health Authorities and institutional review boards (IRBs)/ independent ethics committees (IECs) to develop implementation guidance, which includes:
+The eConsent team plans to collaborate with Patient and Site Advocates, Health Authorities and institutional review boards (IRBs)/independent ethics committees (IECs) to develop the following assets:

 - A framework that describes the potential multi-media components available to sponsors for use in implementing eConsent.

 - A toolkit to aid sponsors by identifying potential processes that may facilitate more efficient and effective implementation of eConsent

 Please check back for more information.